orionhealth/ytemplater/README.md

 #### Precompilation and Line Endings

 By default, YTemplater precompiles the templates using the same line endings as the ones set in the corresponding .handlebar or .micro file.
-Consider this if you are planning on versioning any of the precompiled files in a collaborative cross-platform project, as different explicit line ending might cause versioned template files to be dirty.
+Consider this if you are planning on versioning any of the precompiled files in a collaborative cross-platform project, as different explicit line endings might cause versioned template files to be dirty.

-For example:
+The following is an example of precompiled template code with explicit Windows line endings:

 ```
 function program1(depth0,data) {

   var buffer = "", stack1;

+  // explicit line feed within the generated code
   buffer += "\r\n               <select name=\"acuity\" id=\"";

   if (stack1 = helpers.id) { stack1 = stack1.call(depth0, {hash:{},data:data}); }
   else { stack1 = depth0.id; stack1 = typeof stack1 === functionType ? stack1.apply(depth0) : stack1; }
   buffer += escapeExpression(stack1)